 How To Make Walnut Filled Persian Pastry

-- Shape the pastries: Roll the dough out again and using a round cookie cutter, cut out circles and fill them with the walnut filling.
+4. Shape the pastries: Fill each piece of dough with about 1 teaspoon of the walnut filling.
 Seal the edges, then pinch and fold over as shown in the photo.
 Alternatively, You can also simply use a fork to seal the edges or roll the walnut filled dough into a ball and make sure the edges are all pinched together.

 Frying The Qottab